Role Of Lawyers In Mediation

 The Indiana Supreme Court has established that mediators must act with impartiality.
 They are tasked with helping you and an opposing party identify points of agreement and overcome misunderstandings.
 They must ensure that any agreements that may result only reflect the decisions of the concerned parties.

-Indiana divorce lawyers at Webster & Garino can support you during mediation or litigation.
-We understand the financial and parental issues vital to you when a marriage ends.
-We will apply our full attention to promoting your long-term needs as a family.
-To schedule a Westfield mediation or a complimentary case review with a Westfield divorce attorney, please contact us at (317) 565-1818.
+Our Indiana family law mediation lawyers at Webster & Garino can support you during mediation or litigation.
+We understand the financial and parental issues vital to you when a marriage ends, which is why we apply our full attention to promoting your long-term needs as a family.
+We offer the best divorce mediator solutions in Westfield, Indiana, and the surrounding areas because we truly care about the lasting success of our family mediation clients.

 DISCLAIMER/ATTORNEY MESSAGE: